Main Menu

 Packaging and Tier Design

-Leverage segment-level WTP to design packages that differentiate buyer groups.
-Offer premium tiers with added features for high-WTP segments and streamlined options for price-sensitive segments.
-This approach maximizes value without compromising on a one-size-fits-all approach.
+Use segment-level WTP to design packages that differentiate buyer groups.
+High-WTP segments receive premium tiers with value-added features.
+Price-sensitive segments receive streamlined offerings at accessible price points.
+The goal is to capture maximum value from each segment without a one-size-fits-all approach.

 Discount Policy and Approval Workflows

-Replace ad-hoc discounting with discount bands based on sensitivity.
-Set target, stretch, and floor prices for each segment, with discounts below the floor requiring escalation.
-This reduces leakage while allowing controlled negotiation flexibility.
+Replace ad-hoc discounting with sensitivity-based discount bands.
+Set target, stretch, and floor prices by segment.
+Require escalation for any discount below the floor.
+This structure reduces leakage while allowing sales representatives flexibility within defined limits.

 Price Increase Planning: Who to Exempt, How to Phase, How to Message